Juma Butabika: Uganda–Tanzania War and death

-By 1978, hostilities had greatly increased between Uganda and the neighboring state of Tanzania, with reports surfacing of invasion plans by the Tanzania People's Defence Force.
+By 1978, hostilities had greatly increased between Uganda and the neighbouring state of Tanzania, with reports surfacing of invasion plans by the Tanzania People's Defence Force.
 Butabika was among the proponents of a preemptive strike against Tanzania, even though several other leading Ugandan officers believed that their military was not ready for a conflict with Tanzania.
 The situation escalated on 9 October 1978, when an altercation broke out between a Ugandan soldier and Tanzanian border guards.
 One of Amin's close advisors, Colonel Abdu Kisuule, later claimed that the entire incident had been orchestrated by Butabika to gain "favors and cheap popularity" from the president.
 According to this version, the Ugandan soldier who caused the altercation had been Butabika's brother-in-law, and his death in a shootout with Tanzanians caused Butabika to seek revenge.
 Others however report that the exact identity of the Ugandan soldier remains unknown, and that Butabika was lied to by his subordinates about the course of events; in that case, it is possible that he actually believed that Tanzanian border guards had initiated hostilities.

-In any case, Butabika consequently ordered an unauthorized attack on Tanzania, resulting in the outbreak of the Uganda–Tanzania War.
+In any case, Butabika consequently ordered an unauthorised attack on Tanzania, resulting in the outbreak of the Uganda–Tanzania War.
 His forces easily overran the Tanzanian troops stationed at Mutukula and Minziro, whereupon he telephoned Amin, claiming that Tanzania had launched an attack and that he had responded with a counter-attack.
 The president had already been eager to annex Tanzanian territory, and allowed the invasion to proceed.
 Reinforced by other UA detachments, Butabika occupied the entire Kagera salient (northern Kagera Region) until stopping at Kyaka Bridge, which was destroyed.
 The UA troops proceeded to celebrate while looting, raping and murdering in the occupied area.